-Coats on Hill with new questions of Trump interference
+Coats, Rogers won't say if Trump asked them to downplay Russia probe

 "If any of this is true, it would be an appalling and improper use of our intelligence professionals -- an act that could erode the public's confidence in our intelligence institutions," ranking Democrat on the committee, Sen. Mark Warner of Virginia, said in his opening statement.
 "The (intelligence community) fiercely prides itself on its apolitical service to the country.
 Any attempt by the White House or even the President himself to exploit this community as a tool for political purposes is deeply, deeply troubling."

 It's a new twist for a hearing Wednesday that was set to be dominated by questions about the Russia investigation.
-Deputy Attorney General Rod Rosenstein is set to testify for the first time in public since he appointed Robert Mueller as special counsel in the Russia probe, and National Security Agency Director Mike Rogers is also expected to face questions of whether Trump asked him to rebut Comey in public.
+Deputy Attorney General Rod Rosenstein is set to testify for the first time in public since he appointed Robert Mueller as special counsel in the Russia probe, and Rogers is facing questions of whether Trump asked him to rebut Comey in public.

+Rogers repeatedly declined to directly address questions about whether Trump pressured him to downplay any investigation into Russian collusion with his presidential campaign.

 DNI spokesman Brian Hale said in advance of the hearing, "Director Coats does not discuss his private conversations with the President."